bindreams/auto-snippets/README.md

 ## Why not [`gruntfuggly.auto-snippet`](https://github.com/Gruntfuggly/auto-snippet)?
 This extension is a clone of `gruntfuggly.auto-snippet` in almost every way.
 The differences are:
-* This extension loads in about 14ms, while gruntfuggly's takes ~140ms;
+- This extension loads in ~14ms, while gruntfuggly's takes ~140ms;
-* This extension runs inserts all snippets matched by a file, not just the first one.
+- This extension runs inserts all snippets matched by a file, not just the first one.
 This allows for complex chains of snippets.

 ## Configuration
 `auto-snippets.snippets` is an array of objects, each describing what should be inserted and for which files.
 These objects are: